-These gluten free chocolate cupcakes are moist, fluffy, spongey and undetectably dairy free.
+These gluten free chocolate cupcakes are rich, moist, fluffy, spongey and undetectably dairy free.
 They’re easy to make and the perfect way to satisfy your chocolate craving!

 An oldie but goodie Eat With Clarity recipe, but now even better!
-This gluten free chocolate cupcake recipe is one of the OG recipes on the blog, but it was time for a major upgrade.
+This gluten free chocolate cupcake recipe is one of the first recipes on the blog, but it was time for a major upgrade.
 Both to the recipe and to the photos!

 I feel like cupcakes and cakes are desserts that get reserved for special occasions, whereas cookies are an everyday thing, but I’m here to tell you you don’t need an excuse or a holiday to indulge a little!!